Window Pane Replacement Installers

 - Remove the broken pane: Whether your window is cracked or shattered, there will still be glass in your existing window pane.
 The first thing to do is remove the glass.
 While wearing safety goggles and gloves, remove all the glass from your window pane.
-If your window is cracked, tape an "X" across the glass before hitting with a hammer to reduce and control shattering.
+If your window is cracked, tape an "X" across the glass before hitting it with a hammer to reduce and control shattering.

 - Remove excess compound: After all the glass is cleared, there will most likely still be compound left from the old glass window.
-With a putty knife, scrape old compound away completely.
+With a putty knife, scrape the old compound away completely.

 - Sand: sanding down your window frame is an important step because it ensures the wood is clean and ready for a properly installed glass pane.